 Having the error cluster cell labeling corresponding to an edge, the edge is scheduled (linear schedule table is determined).
 The candidate sub-tree clustering is evaluated based on the optimized linear schedule tables and optimized branching conditions.
-A heuristic explores the candidate clustering alternatives to find the optimal clustering.
-The Error Cluster Cell Probabilities of nodes and the nodes probabilities are computed using the temperature error model and based on the clustering of the ancestor nodes.
+A heuristic explores the candidate clustering alternatives to find the optimum clustering.
+The

+Error Cluster Cell Probabilities of nodes and the nodes probabilities are computed using the temperature error model and based on the clustering of the ancestor nodes.
 This information is then used to compute ETAT, EATS, and ETOP.
-The procedure of computing Error Cluster Cell Probabilities could be found in [7].
+Since the way Error Cluster Cell Probabilities are computed, is not of our interest in this paper, it is not explained here.
 Having the ETAT, EATS, and ETOP values, the partial cost function is computed.
-Particle swarm optimization is used to explore the clustering alternatives.
+Two different heuristics, a Genetic Algorithm (GA) and a Particle Swarm Optimization (PSO) are used to explore the clustering alternatives.
 The search space is the collection of different alternatives of Eq.
 (2).
 For example for a SoC with 2 cores and for a sub-tree similar to offspring 3 in Fig. 3, an alternative solution is the following.
+(More details are given in section VII.)

-$\{ECCL(0, (0,0)) = 0, ECCL(0, (0,1)) = 0, ECCL(0, (1,0)) = 1, ECCL(0, (1,1) = 1, ECCL(1, (0,0)) = 1, ECCL(1, (0,1)) = 1, ECCL(1, (1,0)) = 1, ECCL(1, (1,1)) = 0\}$
+$\{ECCL(0, (0,0)) = 0, ECCL(0, (0,1)) = 0, ECCL(0, (1,0)) = 1, \}$ ECCL(0, (1,1) = 1, ECCL(1, (0,0)) = 1, ECCL(1, (0,1)) = 1,ECCL(1, (1,0)) = 1, ECCL(1, (1,1)) = 0